Bollywood dancer Sonita Mitra recounts her life with bipolar disorder - ExBulletin

 Bollywood dancer Sonita Mitra recounts her life with bipolar disorder

-A Bradford woman says Bollywood dancing became her form of medicine after she was diagnosed with bipolar disorder in her late teens.
+A woman says bollywood dance became his form of medicine after being diagnosed with bipolar disorder in his late teens.

-Sonita Mitra, a mother of two from Thornbury, first fell in love with the star-studded stories of passion and tragedy seen in Bollywood films as a child.
+Sonita Mitraa mum-of-two, first fell in love with the star-studded stories of passion and tragedy seen in Bollywood films as a child.

 But when she started dealing with mental health issues at the age of 16, Bollywood became her escape from the world.